jmejia8/Metaheuristics.jl/README.md

 ### ECA

 ECA() is a new metaheuristic optimization algorithm based on center of mass.
-ECA minimizes an objective function.
+ECA minimizes an objective function [read more.](https://www.dropbox.com/s/kqc22ki2edjtt0y/ECA-optimization.pdf).

 #### Parameters
 - `η_max:` stepsize.